Why Athletes Should Float

 Researchers have known for quite a long time that an athlete’s mental game plays an extremely important role in their performance.
 A study by Richardson (1998) perfectly sums up why floating works so well to improve an athlete’s mental training.
 He writes: “Flotation-REST works to enhance athletic performance because it provides a profoundly relaxing experience in an environment conducive to greater amounts and better quality of sports-related imagery, planning strategic thought processes than possible in other environments”.

 The tank allows the athlete to control every aspect of the desired athletic experience.
-They are able to walk through each step of the technique or match and fully focus on the visual, auditory, tactile and olfactory imagery.
+They are able to walk through each step of the technique or match and fully focus on the visual, auditory, tactile, and olfactory imagery.
 In the study Body Thinking: Psychology for Olympic Champs by Suinn (1976), it was found that the true key to effective imagery is deep relaxation.
 Suinn also found that float tanks are able to increase the production, intensity, clarity, and controllability of mental imagery.
-Clearly flotation therapy has incredible benefits for athlete’s looking to step up their mental game.
+Clearly, flotation therapy has incredible benefits for athletes looking to step up their mental game.

 Both high-performance athletes and recreational exercisers know that the ability to balance training stress and recovery time is of the utmost importance.
 To date, there is no uniform agreement on the amount of rest needed between training sessions, mostly because this will vary depending on the total volume of resistance training, the individual’s fitness level, and their overall goals.
 However, Rhea (2003) concluded that 1-2 days rest between sessions should be optimal for most untrained and trained athletes.

 Floating reduces the total amount of recovery time needed by increasing blood circulation, lowering lactic-acid levels, and alleviating the pain of injuries.
 By relieving gravitational pressure, blood is able to circulate more freely and reach joints, tendons, muscles, and ligaments that may be sore or injured.
 This increased circulation allows your body to carry away waste and biochemicals such as lactic acid – a toxic by-product of glucose metabolism.
 Lactic acid accumulates in the muscles during intense physical activity and can cause pain, tightness, and cramping.
-In addition to reducing the amount of negative biochemicals and increasing the good ones, floating can also provide athletes with pain relief.
+In addition to reducing the number of negative biochemicals and increasing the good ones, floating can also provide athletes with pain relief.
 The release of endorphins, coupled with the ability to become extremely aware of knots, tensions, and painful spots allows for athletes to heal faster and overcome fatigue.

 By reducing stress and recovery time, as well as providing an extremely relaxing environment, flotation therapy provides undeniable advantages to both high-level athletes and recreational exercisers.
-If you’re looking for a new and effective way to improve your performance on the field, track, rink or court, call us at 604-559-3999 to book your first session!
+If you’re looking for a new and effective way to improve your performance on the field, track, rink, or court, call us at 604-559-3999 to book your first session!

 Bood, S.V., Sundequist, U., Kjellgren, A., Norlander, T., Nordstrom, L., Nordenstrom, K., Nordstrom, G. (2006).
 Eliciting the relaxation response with the help of flotation-rest (restricted environmental stimulation technique) in patients with stress-related ailments.
 International Journal of Stress Management.
 13(2):154-175